Let’s limit warming to 1.5°C: Our new 2021-2025 strategy

 To support exponential growth in the adoption of science-based targets, the SBTi will invest in key components of our organisation and infrastructure to ensure a smooth and professional journey for companies going through the target setting process.

 Much has been accomplished already in this regard.
 Since the introduction of our new target validation service in 2019, the SBTi has significantly reduced the timeframe for target validation.
-Today, the SBTi assesses company targets within 30 business days.
+Today, the SBTi assesses company targets within 30 business days, or 60 business days for financial institutions.
 The level of approval has also significantly increased, from below 60% in 2018 to over 90% today.

 We want to continue to strengthen and to professionalise our organisation to effectively serve our mission.
 As part of this, we will strengthen our leadership team with the appointment of a CEO.
 We will also continue to improve the user experience through investment in technology and in key functions within our team.

 More detail on these changes can be found within our FAQ.